chrysaliswoon/httpserver-assessment/README.md

 **Root**
 - [X] Main: Starting class to execute the HTTP server with the 'java -jar' option

-### Task 3
+### Task 3 - Completed

 Web server should accept the following command line options when starting:

-- [X] if port is not specified, it will default to port 3000
+- if port is not specified, it will default to port 3000

 ```
 --port <port number>
 ```

-- [] one or more directories where the HTML, CSS and JS files and images are stored.
+- one or more directories where the HTML, CSS and JS files and images are stored.
 If not specified, default to static directory in the current path

 ```
 --docRoot <colon delimited list of directories>
 ```

-- [] start the server on port 3000; docRoot directory is ./target
+- [X] start the server on port 3000; docRoot directory is ./target

 ```
-java -cp
+java -cp ./myserver.jar
 ```

 - [X] start the server on port 8080; docRoot directory is ./target